adamisarobot/adam4ever.com/README.md

 ## Next Up

+- [ ] links of the week regular post
 - [ ] Lighthouse score optimization
   - [ ] Look into storing images from 3rd parties
 - [ ] Open Graph image using Cloudinary to display text and timestamp